medwf/sorting_algorithms/README.md

    - Write a function that sorts an array of integers in ascending order using the [Bubble sort](https://intranet.alxswe.com/rltoken/awhP8BhtkGi-lwmMc2-KAw "Bubble sort") algorithm

 1. Task 1:

    - Write a function that sorts a doubly linked list of integers in ascending order using the [Insertion sort](https://intranet.alxswe.com/rltoken/GocxRKbPdsmERXeOHMCO2w "Insertion sort") algorithm

+2. Task 2:
+   - Write a function that sorts an array of integers in ascending order using the [Selection sort](https://intranet.alxswe.com/rltoken/SEbg0fBEraioQcl-igvUSw "Selection sort") algorithm